piotrmurach/tty-option/README.md

 end
 ```

-When no option `--foo` is parsed, then the `params` will be populated:
+When the option `--foo` isn't present on the command line, the `params`
+will have a default value set:

 ```ruby
 params[:foo] # => "bar"
 ```

-The default can also be specified with a `proc` object:
+Or, use a `Proc` object to specify a default value:

 ```ruby
 option :foo do